inmanturbo/laravel-delegator/README.md

 [![GitHub Code Style Action Status](https://github.com/inmanturbo/laravel-delegator/actions/workflows/fix-php-code-style-issues.yml/badge.svg)](https://github.com/inmanturbo/laravel-delegator/actions/workflows/fix-php-code-style-issues.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/inmanturbo/laravel-delegator.svg?style=flat-square)](https://packagist.org/packages/inmanturbo/laravel-delegator)

-Similar to tenancy, however this package doesn't limit you to a single model class, or "tenant".
+Similar to [spatie/laravel-multitenancy](https://github.com/spatie/laravel-multitenancy), however this package doesn't limit you to a single model class, or "tenant".
 You can have a database model like `App\Models\TeamDatabase` or `App\Models\AppDatabase` that dynamically sets some config values (and any other action) when changed for the request, for example.
 And/or You can also do stuff when switching users, or when switching teams, etc.